 Joe Allen is professor of geology at Concord University where he has taught since 1998.
-He has served as chairman of the Division of Natural Sciences since 2002 and is responsible for administration of three academic departments, including biology, physical sciences, and mathematics and computer science.
+He has served as chairman of the Division of Natural Sciences (now Science, Mathematics, and Health) since 2002 and is responsible for administration of four academic departments, including biology, physical sciences, health and human performance, and mathematics and computer science.
 He has previously served as chairman of the Department of Physical Sciences.

-Dr. Allen developed and implemented Concord's geology curriculum and summer field course in the Rockies.
-He founded the Bachelor of Science degree in environmental geosciences in 2004, which is one of only three undergraduate geology degree programs in the state.
-He also established the Concord University microanalysis laboratory consisting of West Virginia's only electron microprobe, and facilities for micro-X-ray fluorescence, Raman spectroscopy, and thin-section preparation.
+Dr. Allen founded Concord's Bachelor of Science degree program in environmental geosciences, which is one of only three geology programs in the state.
+He has brought more than $1 million of external funding and laboratory equipment to Concord to enhance teaching and learning opportunities for students and faculty in the sciences.
+This includes development of the Concord University microanalysis laboratory; an undergraduate teaching and research facility that houses the only electron microprobe in West Virginia.
 As an advocate for undergraduate research, he founded the Concord University Faculty-Student Research Program with a grant from the West Virginia Research Trust Fund; the state's "Bucks for Brains" program.